Model based process optimization for nanoparticle precipitation

 Abstract

 This study introduces a derivative-based optimization framework for the controlled synthesis of nanoparticles, with a focus on achieving target particle size distributions via dynamic manipulation of reactant inflow during precipitation.
-The underlying model couples a population balance equation (PBE), which accounts for nucleation and growth phenomena, with a preceding first-order reduction reaction, and is formulated using the exact method of moments (eMoM).
-A discretizethen-optimize approach is employed to efficiently compute parameter sensitivities, enabling effective optimization of the time-dependent inflow profile.
+The key novel aspects of our approach include coupling population balance equations (PBE)-which accounts for nucleation and growth phenomena-with a prior first-order reduction reaction formulated using the exact Method of Moments (eMoM), and implementing a discretize-then-optimize approach for efficient computation of parameter sensitivities, enabling effective optimization of the time-dependent inflow profile.
 The objective is to minimize the variance in particle size while ensuring a prescribed mean diameter.
 Numerical case studies explore the role of process constraints and regularization strategies in control performance.
-The results demonstrate that optimized, time-varying inflow profiles significantly outperform constant-rate strategies in terms of product uniformity and quality.
+The following quantitative results highlight the effectiveness of our approach: first, the optimized time-varying inflow profiles significantly outperform constant-rate strategies.
+Within the size range μD ± 0.1μD, the optimal control yields nanoparticles with a purity exceeding 99%, compared with about 77% for the most effective constant control.
+Furthermore, the framework remains robust under variations in process parameters, sustaining performance despite limits on maximum inflow rate and total synthesis time.
 This framework offers a systematic and computationally tractable approach to optimizing transient operating conditions in nanoparticle synthesis, with strong potential for industrial application.

 Supplementary files